-Joanna was called to a meeting where she was told she had no future with SLM and was given a Compromise Agreement which only reflected her notice period.
+Joanna was called to a meeting where she was told she had no future with SLM and was given a Compromise Agreement (now known as a Settlement Agreement) which only reflected her notice period.
 Her work pass was taken from her and she was escorted from the building.
 She approached Fiona Martin for help.

 Joanna managed to obtain another job at a higher salary within three months of being dismissed which cut off her claim for continuing loss of earnings.

 To avoid Joanna having to pay for the cost of a three day hearing, Martin Searle Solicitors suggested to SLM and the Employment Tribunal that Judicial Mediation would be an effective way of achieving a fair settlement.

 A one day Judicial Mediation hearing enabled us to agree a settlement sum based on: